AtlasOfLivingAustralia/ala-name-matching/README.md

 Please be aware that the names indexing could take over an hour to complete.

+## Build notes

+This library is built with maven.
+By default a `mvn install` will try to run a test suite which will fail without a local installation of a name index.
+The name index can be downloaded [here](http://biocache.ala.org.au/archives/nameindexes/20140610/namematching_v13.tgz) and needs to be extracted to the directory `/data/lucene/namematching`

+To skip this step, run a build with ```mvn install -DskipTests=true```.

 ## ALA Names List

 The ALA sources most of its names from the National Species List (NSL),